NicholasSebastian/HandalCargo-v5/README.md

 - Calculator should automatically focus on Input when opened.
 - Inputting long text in the To-Do-List Input gets covered by the plus icon.
+- Replace Encryption.json with a local environment variable.